w4l1dcode/automated-stratus-red-team/README.md

 # automated-stratus-red-team
 Stratus Red Team is "Atomic Red Team™" for the cloud.
-This GO program runs automated red team tests on AWS.
-The code will create the infrastructure needed for the tests, once finished, the infrastructure will also get cleaned up.
+This Go program automates red team tests on AWS by creating the necessary infrastructure, executing the tests, and then cleaning up the infrastructure afterward.
+For each run, the program randomly selects a tactic and executes all associated (available) red team tests, with a 20-minute delay between each attack.

 ## Prerequisites
 A sandbox environment to run the red team tests on.
 You will need admin permissions on that environment.